geoblacklight/geoblacklight/CONTRIBUTING.md

 #### Merging Changes

-- It is considered "poor from" to merge your own request.
+- It is considered "poor form" to merge your own request.
 - Please take the time to review the changes and get a sense of what is being changed.
 Things to consider:
   - Does the commit message explain what is going on?
   - Does the code changes have tests? _Not all changes need new tests, some changes are refactorings_